dcreemer/1pass/README.md

 and your Gitbub password will be copied to the clipboard.

-The official 1Password CLI application (```op```) can be difficult to use interactively, and unlike the Mac OS X or Windows 1Password native applications, requires an internet connection to fetch data from your password vaults. **1pass** solves both of these problems. ```Op``` needs session tokens to be revalidated manually after 30 minutes of inactivity and produces rich output in JSON format.
+The official 1Password CLI application (```op```) can be difficult to use interactively, and unlike the macOS or Windows 1Password native applications, requires an internet connection to fetch data from your password vaults. **1pass** solves both of these problems. ```Op``` needs session tokens to be revalidated manually after 30 minutes of inactivity and produces rich output in JSON format.
 The JSON output is easy for a program to use, but is not trivially consumed by humans without help.